-Xynteo’s Leadership Vanguard programme, led by Nick Moss, brought business leaders to Dar es Salaam, Tanzania, to explore partnerships to improve financial inclusion with the local impact enterprise Simusolar.
+Xynteo’s Leadership Vanguard programme brought business leaders to Dar es Salaam, Tanzania, to explore partnerships to improve financial inclusion with the local impact enterprise Simusolar.

 Our group made up of business leaders from Shell, Unilever, EDP, BHGE and ICRC, met with experts, practitioners and social enterprises from around Tanzania.
 These local stakeholders were all working on financial inclusion in several areas, including agriculture and energy.